aussiekom/Data-Engineer-Projects/ETL-Project/README.md

-### This project is a project to do a simple ETL.
-This project include these tech:
+### Here is a simple project to do a simple ETL.
+Includes these tech:

 1. Python programming language
 2. Docker